Managing critical water assets

 The Basic Guidelines for Civil Protection Planning and The Regulations on the Safety of Dams and Reservoirs in Spain establish the obligation to draw up and implement an Emergency Plan for each dam, relating to the potential risk of flooding arising from possible ruptures or incorrect operation.

 ADASA has applied all the elements included in the approved emergency plans for several dams located at different basins across Spain.
-We’ve established emergency rooms close to dams and integrated them into the water body’s normal operations.
+We’ve established emergency rooms close to dams and integrated them into the water agency’s normal operations.

 Each room is fully fitted with the necessary technical equipment and serves as a command post for the director of the Dam Emergency Plan.
 We utilised redundant communications to receive information from the dam’s monitoring data acquisition system.
 The system features voice and data transmission technology and computer and electronic network equipment, facilitating dialogue with public bodies involved in the management of an emergency.